 Health Professions students must carry personal medical health insurance, professional liability insurance, and be certified in cardio-pulmonary resuscitation (CPR) by the American Heart Association (Healthcare Provider with AED) or the American Red Cross (Professional Rescue Certification).
 In addition, all health professions students are required to complete health examination forms upon admission to the program and fulfill the requirement for a yearly Mantoux skin test for tuberculosis.

-Students seeking admission to Nursing (Day), Dental Hygiene, Diagnostic Medical Sonography, Radiography, Respiratory Care and Surgical Technology must submit completed applications including transcripts by February 1 for fall (September) admission.
+Students seeking admission to Nursing (Day), Dental Hygiene, Diagnostic Medical Sonography, Paramedic Science, Radiography, Respiratory Care and Surgical Technology must submit completed applications including transcripts by February 1 for fall (September) admission.
 Nursing (Evening) and Veterinary Technology applications are due by October 1, for spring (January) admission.

 Clinical agencies mandate criminal history background checks for all individuals engaged in patient care, and all students must undergo criminal history background checks before admission may be offered.
 These checks are conducted by an external company, and the information is sent to the Dean of Health Professions.
 All background reports must be clear to be eligible for admission and to be invited to take any Admissions Examination.
 Any applicant with a background report that is NOT clear will not be eligible for consideration.

 For disability accommodation, please contact The Office of Specialized Services at 201-612-5269 or email email@example.com.
 One week advance notice is appreciated.